“Cultural Route of the Council of Europe” certified in 2015

 Napoleon left an enormous heritage, which, today, is not merely national, but constitutes a European common patrimony.
 The Napoleonic era's influence upon the cultural heritage of contemporary Europe includes sites, buildings, monuments, furniture, works of art and the law, as well as a vast intangible heritage linked to the Napoleonic myth.

-In Destination Napoleon, 50 cities in 10 countries are placing their Napoleonic historical heritage in its European dimension.
+In Destination Napoleon, about 50 cities in more than 10 countries are placing their Napoleonic historical heritage in its European dimension.
 The traveller can appreciate the geographical diversity of this legacy and its historical, cultural and patrimonial significance.
 The route endeavours to unite European cities whose history was influenced by Napoleon, including through exhibitions, arts events, discovery tours, tourism, and school or university exchanges.

 Council of Europe values

 The Napoleonic historical heritage is one of European dimensions.
 It is a heritage of key value, which has always interested a great majority of European countries, and it was a major influence behind the contemporary geopolitical context and the development of the "European idea".